Limited Partnership - GPO2

 Although a limited partnership can be dissolved as explained above, the 1907 Act does not make it a requirement to notify Companies House.
 If you do send Companies House notification of dissolution on a form LP6 it will be accepted in good faith but the limited partnership name will remain on the live index of names.

 The general partners are responsible for the delivery of Forms LP5 and LP6 whether or not the preparation of the documents was delegated to accountants or to anyone else.

 The Limited Partnerships Act 1907 provides for the imposition of penalties for various defaults in carrying out the requirements of the Act and for failing to send to the Registrar the required forms.

-Notice of any arrangement or transaction under which a general partner will become a limited partner in the firm must be advertised in the London, Edinburgh or Belfast Gazette, as the case may be.
+With the exception of ‘authorised’ partnerships (as set out in Q7), notice of any arrangement or transaction under which a general partner will become a limited partner in the firm must be advertised in the London, Edinburgh or Belfast Gazette, as the case may be.
 Notice must also be advertised in the Gazette of any arrangement or transaction under which a limited partner's share in the firm will be assigned to somebody else.
 Until this is done these arrangements or transactions have no effect.

 1. Where can documents be inspected?